 - Physical assault/abuse or threat of physical assault/abuse or other conduct which endangers the health or safety of any person - Verbal or written abuse, threats, intimidation, harassment of a sexual, racial, or other nature, coercion and/or other conduct which threatens or endangers the health or safety of any person.
 This prohibition includes communication by direct or indirect means such as telephone, mail, email, live journals, text messages, social networking sites, etc. - Sexual misconduct, which includes rape and other forms of sexual assault, nonconsensual sexual intercourse, nonconsensual sexual contact, sexual harassment, domestic violence, dating violence, sexual assault and stalking.
 Certain of those terms are further defined in NewSchool Sexual Misconduct and Relationship Violence Prevention.
 Conduct will be considered "without consent" if no clear affirmative verbal consent is given; if inflicted through force, threat of force, or coercion; or if inflicted upon a person who is unconscious or who otherwise reasonably appears to be without the mental or physical capacity to consent.
-For example, sexual contact with a person whose judgment appears to be impaired by alcohol or other drugs may be considered "without consent." - Disrespecting another member of the college community in a manner that interferes with the learning and/or administrative processes - Conduct which is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on NewSchool premises or at functions sponsored by, or participated in by, NewSchool - Attempted or actual theft of NewSchool property or the property of a member of the college community or other personal or public property and/or possession thereof - Attempted or actual damage to or vandalism of NewSchool property or the property of a member of the college community or other personal or public property - Tampering with security, fire, or safety system devices and/or equipment - Unauthorized possession, duplication, or use of keys to any NewSchool premises or unauthorized or forced entry into any building, structure, facility, or room therein on NewSchool premises or on property owned or controlled NewSchool - Violation of published NewSchool policies, rules, or regulations including those pertaining to drugs and alcohol - Participation in campus demonstrations that disrupt the normal operations of NewSchool and/or infringe on the rights of other a.
-Failure to comply with the summons of a judicial body or NewSchool official b.
-Falsification, distortion, or misrepresentation of information before a judicial body - c.
-Disruption or interference with a judicial proceeding - d.
-Accusing a student of a conduct code violation knowingly without cause - e.
-Attempting to discourage and/or harass an individual who is attempting proper participation in, or use of, the judicial system - f.
-Attempting to influence a member of a judicial body, complainant, respondent, or witness regarding a judicial proceeding (includes harassment or intimidation) prior to and/or following the proceeding - g.
-Failure to comply with the sanction(s) imposed under the Code of Conduct - h.
-Influencing or attempting to influence another person to commit an abuse of the judicial system - Commission of an act that would constitute a crime under federal, state, or local law
+For example, sexual contact with a person whose judgment appears to be impaired by alcohol or other drugs may be considered "without consent." - Disrespecting another member of the college community in a manner that interferes with the learning and/or administrative processes - Conduct which is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on NewSchool premises or at functions sponsored by, or participated in by, NewSchool - Attempted or actual theft of NewSchool property or the property of a member of the college community or other personal or public property and/or possession thereof - Attempted or actual damage to or vandalism of NewSchool property or the property of a member of the college community or other personal or public property - Tampering with security, fire, or safety system devices and/or equipment - Unauthorized possession, duplication, or use of keys to any NewSchool premises or unauthorized or forced entry into any building, structure, facility, or room therein on NewSchool premises or on property owned or controlled NewSchool - Violation of published NewSchool policies, rules, or regulations including those pertaining to drugs and alcohol - Participation in campus demonstrations that disrupt the normal operations of NewSchool and/or infringe on the rights of other members of the college community; leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area b.
+Falsification, distortion, or misrepresentation of information before a judicial body c.
+Disruption or interference with a judicial proceeding d.
+Accusing a student of a conduct code violation knowingly without cause e.
+Attempting to discourage and/or harass an individual who is attempting proper participation in, or use of, the judicial system f.
+Attempting to influence a member of a judicial body, complainant, respondent, or witness regarding a judicial proceeding (includes harassment or intimidation) prior to and/or following the proceeding g.
+Failure to comply with the sanction(s) imposed under the Code of Conduct h.
+Influencing or attempting to influence another person to commit an abuse of the judicial system